Katze719/ThreadSchedule/docs/REGISTRY.md

 ### What is the registry?

 The registry provides a process-wide view of running threads and APIs to control them (affinity, priority, scheduling policy, name).
-It is header-only, opt-in, and compatible with both Linux and Windows.
+It is header-only by default (with an optional shared runtime), opt-in, and compatible with both Linux and Windows.

 - Core entrypoints:
   - `threadschedule::registry()` – default global registry